 scope & responsibilities

-- The marketing and patron services intern assists the marketing department with marketing communications, including advertising, social media, preparation of brochure, program and website content; box office functions, including sales reports, renewal campaign and ticket mailings; and with general organization to ensure the efficiency of the department.
+The marketing intern assists the marketing department with marketing communications, including advertising, social media, brochure preparation, program and website content; with box office functions, including sales reports, renewal campaigns and ticket mailings; and with general organization to ensure the efficiency of the department.

-- Assist with preparation of brochure, program and website content including procurement and editing of artist biographies and photographs and preparation of repertoire listings for publication
+- Assist with preparation of program books including procurement and editing of artist biographies and photographs and preparation of repertoire listings for publication

 - Maintain folders of all marketing mailings and advertising clippings

-- Assist with organization and tracking of subscription and single ticket sales and prospect card responses, and promotions
+- Assist with organization and tracking of subscription and single ticket sales and promotions through analysis and reporting

 - Assist with subscription renewal and acquisition mailings, and acknowledgement of orders